pcmillerAcme/docs/index.md

 ## /orders/**[#]**/gif/**[TS]**

 This resource is an alias to /orders/**[#]**/gif.
 This is a convenience resource which is helpful in some programmatic circumstances to bypass the caching mechanism of client-side frameworks.
-By putting any timestamp (TS) value after gif, the client code is forced - through this resource alais - to always get the latest /orders/**[#]**/gif.
+By putting any timestamp (TS) value after gif, the client code is forced - through this resource alias - to always get the latest /orders/**[#]**/gif.
 Example URL:

     https://api.acme.codes/orders/1444979323_ODFAUQSE/gif/1464382911

 ## /orders/**[#]**/gif-file

-This resource is another alias for the /gif resource, but wraps the return response with 'Content-Disposition' as 'attachment', allowing browsers to treat the returned gif as a saveable file, rather than display it as an inline image.
-When this resource is called, client browsers will download the gif file automatically to a specific download directroy, or pop-up a browser to allow the user to specify the file name and location on their system.
+This resource is another alias for the /gif resource, but wraps the return response with 'Content-Disposition' as 'attachment', allowing browsers to treat the returned gif as an explicit file to be saved, rather than display it as an inline image on the displayed web page.
+When this resource is called, client browsers will download the gif file automatically to a specific download directory, or pop-up a browser to allow the user to specify the file name and location on their system.
 Example URL:

     https://api.acme.codes/orders/1444979323_ODFAUQSE/gif-file